Building a legal corridor for school nutrition to improve Vietnamese people's stature

 To address this situation, the Vietnamese Government has issued the National Nutrition Strategy for the 2021-2030 period, with specific goals to improve the nutritional status of the entire population, especially school-age children and adolescents.

-Some of the basic objectives of the Strategy include: Reducing the rate of stunting in children under 5 years old to below 15% by 2030; Controlling the rate of overweight and obesity in children, especially in urban areas, with the goal of keeping this rate below 19% for children aged 5-18 by 2030; Strengthening nutrition education in schools, with the goal of 60% of schools in urban areas and 40% in rural areas organizing school meals and developing menus to meet recommended needs by 2025 and striving to reach 90% and 80% respectively by 2030.
+Some of the basic objectives of the Strategy include: Reducing the rate of stunting in children under 5 years old to below 15% by 2030; Controlling the rate of overweight and obesity in children, especially in urban areas, with the goal of keeping this rate below 19% for children aged 5-18 by 2030; Strengthening nutrition education in schools, with the goal of 60% of schools in urban areas and 40% in rural areas organizing school meals with menus that meet recommended needs by 2025 and striving to reach 90% and 80% respectively by 2030.

 Point models and successful experiences